 Live odds for US Open at Michigan online sportsbooks

 Although the betting action really heats up the closer the US Open gets, the odds board stays active year-round.
 There’s often plenty of movement among the favorites, as well as dark-horse contenders who bear watching.
-Staying on top of where things stand is a piece of cake with our futures odds tool.
-Let’s take a look at the current lay of the land.
-Tap the drop down menu at the top left of the screen to find odds for top players at year’s US Open Championship.
+Staying on top of where things stand is easy with our futures odds tool.
+Tap the drop-down menu on the top left to find more odds for top players at year’s US Open Championship.
 Click on any odds to go straight to the online sportsbook, claim your bonus and start getting your US Open bets in.